albznw/notion-imdb/README.md

 <!-- This section explains how a user should install and use the application using docker -->
 ## Getting started using Docker
 If you just want to run this program and have it working out of the box in a matter of minutes.
 Docker is the way to go.
 You still have to do the step regarding the acquiring of the Notion token and database url though.
-[Aquire the Notion token and database url](#aquire-the-Notion-token-and-database-url)
+[Notion prerequisites](#notion-prerequisites)

 ### Prerequisites
 * Docker, you can read more about how to install it [here](https://www.docker.com/get-started).